notjuuke/website/content/books.md

 - The Pragmatic Programmer by David Thomas + Andrew Hunt
 - Ten Arguments for Deleting Your Social Media Right Now by Jaron Lanier
 - Atomic Habits by James Clear
-- Hackers & Painters by Paul Graham
-- Fooled by Randomness by Nassim Nicholas Taleb

 ## For fun
 - I Hope You Get This Message by Farah Naz Rishi